Efinix-Inc/br2-efinix/docs/setup_development_board.md

 1. Connect male to female jumper wires to the daughter card and UART module:

-   - Rx to pin 4
+   - Rx of UART module to pin 4 of daughter card

-   - Tx to pin 2
+   - Tx of UART module to pin 2 of daughter card

-   - GND to pin 6
+   - GND of UART module to pin 6 of daughter card

 2. Connect the UART module to your computer via USB micro cable.